-On Memorial Day there were almost 100,000 deaths from COVID-19 in this country alone.
+On Memorial Day there were almost 100,000 deaths from

-On Memorial Day I watched a video on television in which thousands of people crowded beaches and pools in defiance of social distance.
+which thousands of people crowded beaches and pools in defiance of social

 On Memorial Day I watched a video in which a white police officer placed his knee on the neck of a black man for more than seven minutes while the man pleaded for mercy.
 But none was given.

-On Memorial Day I watched a video in which a white woman in Central Park called the police because a black man asked her to put her dog on a leash.
-After the video went viral the woman lost her job.
-She apologized.
-She said she wasn’t a racist.
-Really?
+because a black man asked her to put her dog on a leash.
+After the video went viral

 On Memorial Day I remembered something that happened one day as I was leaving a restaurant where I had just eaten lunch.
 At the exit I had to turn right to reach my car.
 I started to turn until, seeing a black man coming from that direction, I decided to walk straight ahead.
 Then, realizing my ignorance, I turned back again to the right.
 As we approached one another I smiled and said hello.
 “God bless you,” he responded.
 Oh my God, I wondered, could he really have noticed what took only seconds to happen inside my head?